tweatherford/Osirus-Client/README.md

 #Installing
 To intall run/unpack OsirusMMO.exe to the directory of your choice.
 This will extract the game client.
-- Run OsirusViewer.exe in the directory you extracted the client to.
+- Run OsirusMMO Launcher from the shortcut in the directory you extracted the client to.
+- Do not change the location of the shortcut, instead, make another shortcut.
 - Login with your username and password.

 Thanks for trying Osirus MMO, we hope it is a pleasant experience.